syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 **Customizing** **the** **Word** **to** **HTML** **conversion**

-You can customize the Word to HTML conversion with the below options:
+You can customize the Word to HTML conversion with the following options:

 * Extract the images used in the HTML document at the specified file directory
 * Specify to export the header and footer of the Word document in the HTML
 * Specify to consider Text Input field as a editable fields or text
 * Specify the CSS style sheet type and its name

-The following code snippet shows how to customize Word to HTML conversion.
+The following code example shows how to customize Word to HTML conversion.

 {% highlight c# %}
 [C#]